Member Organizations

 International Public Sector Accounting Standards

-Accordingly, because IPSAS have not been adopted in their entirety for all public sector entities and national standards are being implemented on a phased basis, the extent of adoption is assessed as Partially Adopted.
+Accordingly, because Vietnam has issued accrual-basis national public sector accounting standards with reference to IPSAS, but has not adopted IPSAS in their entirety for all public sector entities, the extent of adoption is assessed as Partially Adopted.

 Current Status: Partially Adopted